PhotoboothProject/photobooth/faq/faq.md

 Note:
 - If collage is configured with interruption, next button presses will trigger the next collage pictures.
- - If collage is disabled in the admin settings, this button will do nothing even if it is activated in the admin settings
+- If collage is disabled in the admin settings (Collage section), this button will do nothing.

 3) **Shutdown Button**